07 Sep Can High Blood Pressure Affect Teeth?

 How Blood Pressure Medication Affects Your Teeth and Gums

 Gum overgrowth makes it difficult to eliminate plaque and bacteria with regular brushing and flossing.
-As plaque builds up beneath the gum line, your mouth becomes more vulnerable to tooth decay and gum disease.
+As plaque builds up beneath the overgrown gum line, your mouth becomes more vulnerable to tooth decay and gum disease.
 Gingival hyperplasia from blood pressure medication can also make your teeth hurt, and cause difficulty chewing.

 Good oral hygiene can help reduce your risk of gingival hyperplasia.
 But if you notice that your gums seem enlarged, consult your dentist as soon as possible about your treatment options.

-Dry Mouth
+Causes Dry Mouth

 The Link Between High Blood Pressure and Gum Disease